≡ Menu

 So, now you’re probably…

-A dog that you can take with you on a “job” or along a mountain trail.
-If that’s case, you’re probably not going to want to adopt a French Bulldog because while these guys will enjoy a nice leisurely walk, they’re just not build for speed or stamina!
+Are you wondering why a French Bulldog wouldn’t make a great pet?
+And honestly, we really can’t think of many reasons why he wouldn’t accept unless you’re looking for a SUPER active dog.
+Or perhaps you can take a dog with you on a “job” or along a mountain trail.
+If that’s the case, you’ll probably not want to adopt a French Bulldog because while these guys will enjoy a nice leisurely walk, they’re not built for speed or stamina!

-To the last topic that we want to discuss today with regards to the French Bulldog breed which is the “health” of the breed.
-Because as a general rule, these guys just aren’t known to be the healthiest breed in the world.
+This brings us to the last topic we want to discuss today regarding the French Bulldog breed: the “health” of the species.
+Because, as a general rule, these guys aren’t known to be the healthiest breed in the world.

-Some of the common medical issues you’ll want to be on the “lookout” for when choosing to adopt French Bulldog will generally focus around the size and shape of their heads.
+Some of the common medical issues you’ll want to be on the “lookout” for when choosing to adopt French bulldogs will generally focus on the size and shape of their heads.
+You see, French Bulldogs are born with enormous heads.
+A vast charge that can bring about a lot of health issues, including:

 And breathing problems (brachycephalic).